-When action with programmer is started then access to all targets are verified.
+When action with programmer is started then access to target device is verified.
 Each part of process result is displayed in the test result icons (see figure 4.5-1).

 All process result have their own status indicators.
 Each indicator can assume any of the following conditions: